MneimnehLab/mrnai-opt/README.md

 To install, goto ```mrnai-opt```, and write ```make all```

 To run any program, you have to provide sequence information (sequences, their names, and their parity) to stdin.
-Since this will be needed for multiple programs, we recommend saving it in a file and piping it.
+Since this will be needed for multiple programs, we recommend saving it in a file.
 All sequences should be provided in 5'->3'.
 For example, suppose the file ```yeast_trunc``` contains
 ```
 NNNNGUAUGUNNNN&NNNNACAGAGAUGAUCAGCNNNN&NNNNGCUUAGAUCAAGUGUAGUANNNN&NNNNUACUAACACCNNNN
 I1&U6&U2&I2